Apple II accelerators: Accelerator II – Saturn Systems (Titan Technologies)

 Saturn System's Accelerator II was the original accelerator for the Apple II series of computers.
-The card accelerated the Apple II and the Apple II Plus using a faster MOS 6502 microprocessor and on-board high speed RAM.
+The card accelerated the Apple II and the Apple II Plus using a faster MOS 6502 microprocessor and onboard high speed RAM.
 When the accelerator card was activated, software would execute within the CPU and memory on the card, not utilizing those components on the motherboard.
 The card used a series of 8 DIP switches to configure slot access speeds as well as the speed of the card.
 Since the Accelerator II was released before Apple's introduction of the Apple IIe, while the card would run in an Apple IIe, software which required a 65C02 microprocessor or used auxiliary memory would not function properly—this problem was solved with the Accelerator IIe, which was a complete redesign.
 Saturn Systems changed their name during the early 1980s to Titan Technologies due to trademark complications.